bitrise-io/devcenter/_articles/reviews/android-app-bundle-draft.md

 If you have uploaded your keystore file and filled out the required credentials, the `Sign APK` Step's `Keystore url`, `Keystore password`, `Keystore alias` and the `Private key password` will get populated automatically!

 {% include message_box.html type="note" title="Can I create an Android App Bundle with Android Build Step?" content=" Since the `Android Build` Step uses the `assemble` Gradle command exclusively, you cannot run a `bundle` command with it.
-Use Gradle Runner instead!" %}
+Use the `Gradle Runner` Step instead!" %}

 ## Deploying your Android App Bundle to bitrise.io and to Google Play Store

 1. Add the `Deploy to bitrise.io` Step after the `Gradle Runner` Step.
-It uploads the Bundle into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/)tab on your Build’s page.
+It uploads the bundle into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/)tab on your Build’s page.
 2. Make sure you are in sync with Google Play Store!
 Learn how to
    * [register to Google Play Store and set up your project](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#register-to-google-play-store-and-set-up-your-first-project)
    * set up [Google Play API access](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#set-up-google-play-api-access)